fortmatic/wallete/README.md

 **Assets:** displays the amount of ether that is currently stored on the smart contract that is deployed.
 The address of the contract is written above the table.

-**Whitelist:** shows a table of all the ethereum addresses that are part of the whitelist of the smart contract.
+**Allowed List:** shows a table of all the ethereum addresses that are part of the allowed list of the smart contract.
 At the bottom of the page new addresses can be added along with

 **Transactions:** shows a dropdown table with all the transactions on the smart contract, with the ability to sign and view each transaction.
 At the bottom of the page new transactions can be started.
 All transactions have a approval threshold of 3 (once 3 users sign the transaction, the transactions is sent to the recipient).